Banksia aquilonia: Taxonomy

-Section Oncostylis'Subgenus IsostylisDespite initially assigning Banksia aquilonia to be variety of B. integrifolia, George noted that it had affinities with the then newly described species Banksia plagiocarpa, with which it co-occurs on and near Hinchinbrook Island in north Queensland.
+Despite initially assigning Banksia aquilonia to be variety of B. integrifolia, George noted that it had affinities with the then newly described species Banksia plagiocarpa, with which it co-occurs on and near Hinchinbrook Island in north Queensland.

 Since 1998, American botanist Austin Mast and co-authors have been publishing results of ongoing cladistic analyses of DNA sequence data for Banksia and Dryandra.
 Their analyses suggest a phylogeny that differs greatly from George's taxonomic arrangement.
 Banksia aquilonia formed a clade with B. plagiocarpa, B. oblongifolia and B. robur, rather than B. integrifolia.
 Early in 2007, Mast and Thiele rearranged the genus Banksia by merging Dryandra into it, and published B. subg.
 Spathulatae for the taxa having spoon-shaped cotyledons; thus B. subg.
 Banksia was redefined as encompassing taxa lacking spoon-shaped cotyledons.
 They foreshadowed publishing a full arrangement once DNA sampling of Dryandra was complete; in the meantime, if Mast and Thiele's nomenclatural changes are taken as an interim arrangement, then B. aquilonia is placed in B. subg.
 Spathulatae.

 Common names include northern banksia, white banksia, honeysuckle or white bottlebrush.
 A local aboriginal name is jingana, in the Jirrbal and Girramay languages.

+Distribution and habitat

-Distribution and habitatBanksia aquilonia occurs in coastal areas of northern Queensland from the Cedar Bay National Park to Paluma Range National Park, in areas with an annual rainfall of 1000 to 4000 mm.
+Banksia aquilonia occurs in coastal areas of northern Queensland from the Cedar Bay National Park to Paluma Range National Park, in areas with an annual rainfall of 1000 to 4000 mm.
 It occurs from near sea level to an altitude of 1000 m, in a variety of habitats and aspects.
 It grows in wet sclerophyll forest or rainforest margins, on plateaus, ridges, slopes and low-lying swampy areas on sandy or rocky soils, generally of granitic origin, or sometimes clay.
 It commonly grows with tree species such as the pink bloodwood (Corymbia intermedia), forest red gum (Eucalyptus tereticornis), swamp turpentine (Lophostemon suaveolens), forest oak (Allocasuarina torulosa), and black sheoak (A. littoralis), and understorey species such as coin spot wattle (Acacia cincinnata) and yellow wattle (A. flavescens).
 Much of its lowland habitat in the Wet Tropics has been degraded or fragmented.
 Although the range overlaps with B. dentata, the two species are not known to occur together.

+Ecology

-EcologyBanksia aquilonia regenerates after bushfire by regrowing from epicormic buds under its bark.
+Banksia aquilonia regenerates after bushfire by regrowing from epicormic buds under its bark.
 Regeneration from root suckers has also been recorded.
 Unlike many banksia species which release their seed after bushfires, Banksia aquilonia sets seed when the follicles mature.

 Banksia inflorescences are energy-rich sources of food, and B. aquilonia nectar is a likely food item of the endangered mahogany glider (Petaurus gracilis), as well as many other mammals and birds.
 Avian species observed visiting the flower spikes include the bridled honeyeater, white-cheeked honeyeater, eastern spinebill and rainbow lorikeet.